wmgeolab/geoBoundaries/README.md

 We provide three different mechanisms to download geoBoundaries data: a web-based GUI, HTML file access on GitHub (for archival versions), and an API.
 Releases come in both unsimplified and simplified types, and include a global composite of ADM0, ADM1, and ADM2 with gaps filled between borders ("CGAZ").
 Acronyms describing these datasets you may encounter include:

 _HPSC_  - High Precision Single Country.
 The premier geoBoundaries release, representing the highest precision files available for every country in the world.
-Every country is represented as that country represents itself, so (for example) two countries may overlap in the case of contested boundaries.
+Every country is represented as that country represents itself, so, (for example) two countries may overlap in the case of contested boundaries.

 _SSC_  - Simplified Single Country.
 A simplified version of every file available for every country in the world, using the HPSCU product as a base.